snap-adu-logo-color

 Will I get a separate gas bill for my ADU?

-For gas, your unit would not have separate metering by default, as a separate gas meter is not required for an ADU if there are no vented gas appliances (none of our gas appliances require venting and thus our projects are exempt from separate metering).
-If you wish to meter the gas service separately and obtain a separate bill from SDGE for the ADU, this is possible and will incur additional charges based on the complexity of your site.
+Some homeowners do wish to meter the gas service separately and obtain a separate bill from SDGE for the ADU.
+This is possible and will incur additional charges based on the complexity of your site.
 On average, a separate gas meter and the preparation required will cost approximately $5-10K.

-What is difficult about dealing with utilities?
+What is difficult about dealing with utilities for ADUs?

+Read about electrical rules for ADUs.
 Learn more about additional sitework costs to watch out for or request a consult.

 Reach out to experts for your unique situation

-At SnapADU, our goal is to equip our readers with valuable insights and practical knowledge to navigate the ever-changing accessory dwelling unit landscape.
+At SnapADU, our goal is to equip our readers with valuable insights and practical knowledge to navigate the accessory dwelling unit landscape.
 We encourage you to reach out to our experts for personalized guidance and to stay updated on the latest developments in the field.

 Learn more on this topic